wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 = Features of the premium plugin =
 * Fully responsive & mobile ready.
 * Supports both vertical and horizontal directions.
-* Multiple / unlimited Sliders.
+* Multiple sliders can be created, so that you can embed different sliders on different pages of your WordPress site.
-* Support for any custom post type. (e.g. post, page, product, portfolio etc.)
+* Slide any post type. (e.g. post, page, product, portfolio etc.)
-* Display posts, pages or any custom post type.
 * jQuery easing effects (e.g. linear, swing, quadratic, elastic etc.)
 * Smooth transition effects (e.g. none, scroll, fade, cover etc.)
-* Touch swipe for mobile devices.
+* Touch navigation for mobile devices.
 * Display different types of post images.
 (Featured image, First image from a post, Last Image from a post etc.)
 * Unique settings for each slider.
+* Light weight.
+(Smaller file size which load faster.)
+* Search engine optimised.
 * Compatible with WooCommerce.
+* You can reorder the slides, or choose to display the slides randomly.
 * Support all major browsers (Chrome, IE, FireFox, Opera, Safari)
 * Shortcode and Template tags(PHP) for displaying sliders anywhere in your site.
 * Hyperlink options to each posts.